Harckade/jenkins-credentials-flood/README.md

 # Jenkins Credentials Flood

 ## Description
-This software takes advantage of two bugs in the Jenkins Credentials Plugin.
-It allows users to interact with credentials in Jenkins by exploiting two bugs.
+This tool allows users to interact with the Jenkins Credentials Plugin to exploiting two bugs.
 One of them (duplicate IDs) is only affecting versions prior to `1337.v60b_d7b_c7b_c9f`.

 ### Bugs
 1. **JENKINS-72611**: A bug affecting the Credentials Plugin prior to version `1337.v60b_d7b_c7b_c9f`.
 More details can be found [here](https://issues.jenkins.io/browse/JENKINS-72611).